Rari-Capital/.github/profile/README.md

 # Rari Capital

-Rari is a DeFi protocol where you can lend, borrow and earn yield on every asset.
+Rari Capital is a suite of decentralized finance protocols on a mission to bridge the gap between technical and non-technical minds, in order to bring the next wave of mass users into this industry.

 ## Repositories